Boomerang effect (psychology)

 In social psychology, the boomerang effect, also known as "reactance", refers to the unintended consequences of an attempt to persuade resulting in the adoption of an opposing position instead.
-It is sometimes also referred to "the theory of psychological reactance", stating that attempts to restrict a person's freedom often produce an "anticonformity boomerang effect".
+It is sometimes also referred to as "the theory of psychological reactance", stating that attempts to restrict a person's freedom often produce an "anticonformity boomerang effect".
 In other words, the boomerang effect is a situation where people tend to pick the opposite of what something or someone is saying or doing because of how it is presented to them.
-Typically, the more aggressive something is presented, people would more than likely want to do the opposite.
-For example, if someone were to walk up to a yard with a sign saying "KEEP OFF LAWN" the person would be more likely to want to walk on the lawn because of the way they read the sign.
-If the sign read "please stay off my grass" people would be more likely to follow the directions.
+Typically, the more aggressively a position is presented to someone, the more likely they are to adopt an opposing view.

 Conditions and explanations

 Early recognition

 Hovland, Janis and Kelly first recorded and named the boomerang effect in 1953, noting that it is more likely under certain conditions: